Satsujjinn/nexusfiles/README.md

 ### Running on Linux

-Building on Linux requires the `libxlsxwriter` development package.
-However, the share extension uses UIKit, which is not available on Linux, so building the `NexusFilesShareExtension` target will fail.
+On Linux the `libxlsxwriter` C library is built automatically via Swift Package Manager.
+The ZIP library [ZIPFoundation](https://github.com/weichsel/ZIPFoundation) is pulled from its `feature/swift6` branch so it compiles with Swift 6.
+The share extension uses UIKit, which is unavailable on Linux, so building the `NexusFilesShareExtension` target will fail.
 Use macOS with Xcode for the complete experience.

 ## Exporting Data